NashatAlli/stroke_prediction/README.md

 Note :
 - ROC_auc_score Measures how well the model predicts true positives and true negatives.(ROC stands for Receiver Operating Characteristics and it's a curve , While AUC stands for area under the ROC curve).
 In other words, AUC score in probability terms is equal to the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one.

-- Cross_validation used is called k-fold CV, the training set is split into k smaller sets.
+- Cross-validation used is called "k-fold CV," where the training set is split into k smaller sets.
 - The following procedure is followed for each of the k “folds”:
 - A model is trained using k-1  of the folds as training data;
 - the resulting model is validated on the remaining part of the data (i.e., it is used as a test set to compute a performance measure such as accuracy).